beckundkoppe/simulacron/README.md

    <img alt="" src="resources/banner.png" width="512" />
 </p>

-**Simulacron** is a LLM simulation framework designed for research applications.
+**Simulacron** is a story engine that uses large language models to simulate interactive worlds and characters for research purposes.

 ## Features